OpenTermsArchive/engine/README.md

 - To receive all updates of `Facebook` documents, the URL is `https://github.com/OpenTermsArchive/contrib-versions/commits/main/Facebook.atom`.
 - To receive all updates of the `Privacy Policy` from `Google`, the URL is `https://github.com/OpenTermsArchive/contrib-versions/commits/main/Google/Privacy%20Policy.md.atom`.

-## Contributing

-Thanks for wanting to contribute!
-There are different ways to contribute to Open Terms Archive.
-We describe the most common below.
-If you want to explore other venues for contributing, please contact us over email (contact@[our domain name]) or [Twitter](https://twitter.com/OpenTerms).

-### Adding a new service or updating an existing service

-See the [CONTRIBUTING](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md) of repository [`OpenTermsArchive/contrib-declarations`](https://github.com/OpenTermsArchive/contrib-declarations).
-You will need knowledge of JSON and web DOM.

-### Core engine

-To contribute to the core engine of Open Terms Archive, see the [CONTRIBUTING](CONTRIBUTING.md) file of this repository.
-You will need knowledge of JavaScript and NodeJS.

-### Funding and partnerships

-Beyond individual contributions, we need funds and committed partners to pay for a core team to maintain and grow Open Terms Archive.
-If you know of opportunities, please let us know!
-You can find [on our website](https://opentermsarchive.org/en/about) an up-to-date list of the partners and funders that make Open Terms Archive possible.

 ## Using locally